dreieinhalb/canteenie/README.md

 # canteenie

-A small python script that prints todays canteen/mensa menu for Friedrich-Alexander-University (FAU) on console.
+A small python script that prints today's canteen/mensa menu for Friedrich-Alexander-University (FAU) on console.

 ## Requirements